 While there's a certain allure that comes with capturing your new customers, keeping your customers coming back will continually result in a greater ROI and it costs 5 – 25 less money to retain an existing customer than obtain a new customer.

 Client Retention Program Ideas

 Excellent customer retention strategies that work:

 Information that describes the product to its users.
-It consists of the product technical manuals and online information (including online versions of the technical manuals and help facility descriptions).
+It consists of the product technical manuals and online information.

 Special Projects are duties performing with a high degree of independence, initiative and judgment.

 Benefits of BMS managing your special projects for you:

 Operational excellence is a philosophy of your workplace where problem-solving, teamwork, and leadership results in the ongoing improvement in your organization or company.
 The process involves focusing on your customer’s needs, expectations, keeping employees positive and empowered, and continually improving the current activities in the workplace.

 Ten core principles for achieving Operational Excellence

 Top three Operational Excellence Methodologies:

 Through operational excellence, an organization can improve its company culture and performance, which leads to long-term sustainable growth.
 Your business should consider looking past the traditional one-time event and move toward a more long-term system for change.
 Over the years, numerous methodologies have been introduced to the mainstream business culture as a method of achieving operational excellence.

 Project management is one of the most critical components of your successful business.
 It affects revenues and liabilities, and it ultimately interacts with your customer or client satisfaction and retention.
 Your company might have only one project in the works at a time, while other larger corporations and entities might juggle several projects at once.
 By their very nature, projects are temporary.

 Project Management is temporary in that it has a defined beginning and end in time, and therefore defined scope and resources.